mps-youtube/yewtube/README.rst

 - Create playlists
 - Download music
 - Works with Python 2.7 and 3.x
-- Works with Windows, Linux and Mac OSX 10.9
+- Works with Windows, Linux and Mac OS X
 - No Python dependencies
 - Requires mplayer